-If you work in environments frequented by many people, you should not run the risk of personal data and sensitive information falling into the wrong hands.
+If you work with a lot of data and sensitive information, you should avoid that these fall into the wrong hands.
 Consider, for example, the files and folders stored on a removable hard disk that gets lost or stolen.

-The new General Data Protection Regulation requires companies to adopt a series of security measures.
-Those should be applied for the encryption of data stored on notebooks, external hard drives and other media.
+The General Data Protection Regulation requires companies to adopt a series of security measures.
+Those should be applied for the encryption of data stored on notebooks, external hard drives, and other media.

 VeraCrypt is a free opensource software considered as the direct successor of the TrueCrypt historian.